-The truth of the matter is, egg donation is a wonderful gift that you can provide to intended parents who are ready to start their families but need a little help.
-Egg donation does not require that you alter your own goals to donate, and you’ll only have a few modifications to your lifestyle, and only for a brief period of time.
+The truth of the matter is, egg donation is a wonderful gift that you can provide to intended parents.
+Couples who are ready to start their families but need a little help.
+Egg donation does not require that you alter your own goals to donate.
+Furthermore, you’ll only have a few modifications to your lifestyle, and only for a brief period of time.

 Myth 1: You can not take oral contraceptives when donating eggs.

-Myth 2: You can’t have your own children after donating eggs.
+Myth 2: You can’t have your own children after being an egg donor

 Truth: You are still able to procreate to build your own family, egg donation does not have any effect on that.
 By the time you reached puberty, your body had a reserve of approximately 400,000 eggs!
 Through your childbearing years, you’ll ovulate approximately 400 of these as mature eggs.
 When you decide to become an egg donor, you will undergo ovarian stimulation which harvests from the remaining 399,000+ eggs!
 You are still able to utilize all the mature eggs that your body produces for your own children, as long as there are no other underlying fertility issues.